hainesr/tdd-fibonacci-example/ReadMe.md

 ### Working through the steps

+See walkthrough-slides.pdf and walkthough-script.md in this directory for the individual steps.

-Each step is tagged so you can move through the example by checking each step out as you get to it.
+In this repository each step is tagged so you can move through the example by checking each step out as you get to it.
 For example:

     $ git checkout step-1